 The increasing availability of information about people's context makes it possible to deploy context-sensitive services, where access to resources provided or managed by a service is limited depending on a person's context.
-For example, a location-based service can require Alice to be at a particular location in order to let her use a printer or learn her friends' location.
-However, constraining access to a resource based on confidential information about a person's context can result in privacy violations.
-For instance, if access is constrained based on Bob's location, granting or rejecting access will provide information about Bob's location and can violate Bob's privacy.
-We introduce an access-control algorithm that avoids privacy violations caused by context-sensitive services.
-Our algorithm exploits the concept of access-rights graphs, which represent all the information that needs to be collected in order to make a context-sensitive access decision.
+For example, a location-based service can require an individual to be at a particular location in order to let the individual use a printer or learn her friends' location.
+However, constraining access to a resource based on confidential information about a person's context could result in privacy violations.
+For instance, if access is constrained based on a person's location, granting or rejecting access will provide information about this person's location and could violate the person's privacy.
+We introduce an accesscontrol algorithm that avoids privacy violations caused by context-sensitive services.
+Our algorithm exploits the concepts of access-rights graphs, which represent all the information that needs to be collected in order to make a contextsensitive access decision.
 Moreover, we introduce hidden constraints, which keep some of this information secret and thus allow for more flexible access control.
-We present a distributed, certificate-based access-control architecture for context-sensitive services that avoids privacy violations, two sample implementations, and a performance evaluation.
+We present a distributed, certificate-based access-control architecture for context-sensitive services that avoids privacy violations, a sample implementation, and a performance evaluation.